andreiavrammsd/microservices-persistent-communication/README.md

 FAST_PUBLISH: 0 Performance tweaking.
 If 1, data validation will not be performed when making a request.
 Request is ignored only if body is empty, any other input is accepted.
 If no url, the consumers will ignore the calls and will remove them from queue.
 AUTHORIZATION_HEADER: Authorization header key for requests authorization
 AUTHORIZATION_KEY: Authorization key for requests.
 If empty, unauthorized requests are allowed.
+TLS: If 1, server will start on TLS.
+Certificates are required in the ./ssl directory.
 RABBITMQ_DEFAULT_USER: "usernameforrabbitmq" Username for rabbitmq instance
 RABBITMQ_DEFAULT_PASS: "passwordforrabbitmq" Password for rabbitmq instance
 RABBITMQ_DEFAULT_VHOST: "/" Vhost for rabbitmq instance